Skip to main content

 A red and white Shiba Inu jumps through the snow in a fenced backyard

-As temperatures plummet this winter, you may find yourself bundling up in layers of jackets, blankets, and hats.
-Since many dogs have thick coats that insulate and give them weatherproof fur, they may not mind the cold.
+As temperatures plummet this winter, you may be bundling up in layers of jackets, blankets, and hats.
+Not your pup, though!
+Since many dogs have thick coats that insulate and give them weatherproof fur, your furry friend may not mind the cold.

-It's important to know how to keep outside dogs warm in winter weather.
-Let's discuss effective tips and tricks, including if and when it's safe to let them brave the elements or if they need to spend the night inside with you.
+Even so, it's important to know how to keep outside dogs warm in winter weather.
+It's about more than their comfort -- it's about their safety!
+Let's discuss practical tips and tricks, including if and when it's safe to let your dog brave the elements.

 Can an outdoor dog stay outside in winter?